solsoftware-co/exercise-app-01/README.md

 - **Expense Entry Form**: Log expenses with amount, category, date, and optional notes
 - **Expense List View**: View, edit, and delete expenses
+- **Expense Filtering**: Filter expenses by date range and/or category
+  - Filter by single category or all categories
+  - Filter by date range (start date, end date, or both)
+  - Combine category and date filters
+  - Visual indicators for active filters
+  - One-click filter clear
 - **Spending Summary**: Visualize spending by category with charts and monthly totals
 - **Budget Tracking**: Set monthly budget limits and track spending progress
   - Set and update monthly budget limit